cwuu/11-767/labs/lab1-project-brainstorm.md

    <br>
    Ans 1: Emily has some experiences in UNet and Raymond has developed applications on embedded systems.
    <br>
-   Ans 2: Completing this project, we will learn about the ARM embedded systems, unified memory and the architecture of GPU.
-Besides, we will have some hands on experiences in the parallel computing.
+   Ans 2: Completing this project, we will 1.learn about the ARM embedded systems, unified memory and the architecture of GPU 2. have hands-on experinece on seperable-depthwise convolution, model quantization, and optimization techniques from parallel computing (numerical and optimization algorithm on GPU).
    <br>
-   Ans 3: For a compressed network, the outputs may not have similar visual results as the original model.
-In that case, we may reduce the compression rate and tune the network until the final result is acceptable.
+   Ans 3: For a compressed network, the outputs may not have as good visual results as the original model.
+In that case, we may reduce the compression rate and tune the network until the final result is satisfactory.
    <br>
    Ans 4: If the result is good on Jetson platform, we may port the model to the Android/IPhone.
 This will enhance the camera functions of the phones.
    <br>